Imported Transactions: The Needs Review Workflow

 4. BeeKeeper creates journal entries for all matched transactions at once.

-• Potential transfers – Transactions that look like they might be transfers between your accounts are skipped.
+• Potential transfers — Transactions that look like they might be transfers between your accounts (an opposite-sign matching amount on another account within 7 days) are skipped.
 BeeKeeper does this to prevent you from accidentally creating regular journal entries for transfers.
 Review these individually using the transfer workflow.

-• Pending transactions without a match – Only transactions with a suggested account are included.
+• Pending transactions without a match — Only transactions that are already Matched are included.

-After Bulk Accept runs, check the Bank Tab for any remaining transactions that were skipped.
+After Accept All Matched runs, check the Needs Review tab for any remaining transactions that were skipped.
 Handle transfers and unmatched items individually.

 Merging Duplicates